T-count and T-depth of any multi-qubit unitary: Introduction

-Our work primarily focuses on the ``Clifford+T'' gate set, a popular universal fault-tolerant set.
+Our work primarily focuses on the ``Clifford+T'' gate set, a popular finite universal fault-tolerant set.
 Fault-tolerant quantum error correction \cite{2000_ZLC, 2005_BK} is required to control the accumulation of errors due to noise on quantum information, faulty quantum gates, faulty quantum state preparation, faulty measurements, etc. This is especially important for long computations, else the errors will make negligible the likelihood of obtaining a reliable and useful answer.
 The non-Clifford T gate has known constructions in most of the error correction schemes and the cost of fault-tolerantly implementing it exceeds the cost of the Clifford group gates by as much as a factor of hundred or more \cite{2009_FSG, 2006_AGP}.
-It has been shown in \cite{2016_BG} that quantum circuits composed of Clifford gates and $t$ T-gates can be simulated on a classical computer in time which is exponential in $t$.
 The minimum number of T-gates required to implement certain unitaries is a quantifier of difficulty in many algorithms \cite{2016_BG, 2016_BSS} that try to classically simulate quantum computation.
-So, even though alternative fault-tolerance methods such as completely transversal Clifford+T scheme \cite{2013_PR} and anyonic quantum computing \cite{2003_K} are also being explored, minimization of the number of T gates (or \textbf{T-count}) in quantum circuits remain an important and widely studied goal.
-It has been argued in \cite{2012_F, 2016_AdMVMPS, 2020_dMGM} that it is also important to reduce the maximum number of T gates in any circuit path (or \textbf{T-depth}).
+So, even though alternative fault-tolerance methods such as completely transversal Clifford+T scheme \cite{2013_PR} and anyonic quantum computing \cite{2003_K} are also being explored, minimization of the number of T gates (or \emph{T-count}) in quantum circuits remain an important and widely studied goal.
+It has been argued in \cite{2012_F, 2016_AdMVMPS, 2020_dMGM} that it is also important to reduce the maximum number of T gates in any circuit path (or \emph{T-depth}).